Dragon Age: The Veilguard: Plot

 Rook, Varric, and Harding pursue Solas through the Tevinter capital city of Minrathous.
-Joined by Neve, the team locate Solas in Arlathan Forest, former capital of the ancient elven empire, where Solas plans to conduct a ritual to destroy the Veil.
+Joined by Neve, the team locates Solas in Arlathan Forest, the former capital of the ancient elven empire, where Solas plans to conduct a ritual to destroy the Veil.
 Rook interrupts the ritual, which inadvertently releases two elven gods—Elgar'nan and Ghilan'nain—from imprisonment, and traps Solas within the Fade.
 Solas forms a blood connection with Rook, while Varric is badly injured in the encounter.

-Elgar'nan and Ghilan'nain intend to harness the Blight, the mass movement of the darkspawn after they corrupt a Tevinter Old God into an Archdemon, in their quest to destroy Thedas and build a new elven empire on its ruins.
+Elgar'nan and Ghilan'nain intend to harness the Blight, the mass movement of the darkspawn after they corrupt a Tevinter Old God into becoming an Archdemon, in their quest to destroy Thedas and build a new elven empire on its ruins.
 Rook takes up residence within the Lighthouse, Solas' former base of operations within the Fade, and recovers the lyrium dagger used by Solas during the ritual.
 Travelling through the Crossroads, a pathway used by ancient elves within the Fade, Rook enlists the help of several factions across northern Thedas in their attempt to stop Elgar'nan and Ghilan'nain.

 Alongside Harding and Neve, Rook recruits Bellara, Lucanis, and Davrin.
 Elgar'nan and Ghilan'nain send blighted dragons to both Minrathous and the Antivan city of Treviso, forcing Rook to choose which city to save.
 After recruiting Emmrich and Taash, Rook confronts the First Warden at Weisshaupt, home of the Grey Wardens.
 Unable to convince him of the danger posed by the gods, Rook either talks him down or knocks him unconscious, as Weisshaupt comes under siege by Ghilan'nain and arisen Archdemon, Razikale.
 Despite heavy Warden losses, Razikale is killed, rendering Ghilan'nain mortal.